All great products start at the source, see what materials we use when crafting our goods.

 Our leather comes from one of the oldest operating tanneries in the United States.

 Labor-intensive and incredibly appealing, English Bridle is a traditional leather with a variety of uses.

 Drum dyed and hot stuffed, English Bridle is smooth, flexible yet durable.

 What To Expect

-Since we use vegetable tanned leathers, you can expect an initial stiff and tight fit.
+Since we use full grain leathers, you can expect an initial stiff and tight fit.

 Just like a pair of good boots, the leather will break-in, become softer, and gain a rich patina over time.

 We keep it to a minimum, but some marks or scars may be present on the leather as we only use full grain leathers.